-While you're at the hospital after you give birth, you will have the opportunity to talk with specially trained nurses who will provide breast-feeding information and help.
-If you need additional help, you may talk with a certified lactation consultant and attend postpartum breast-feeding classes.
+While you're at the hospital after you give birth, you'll have the opportunity to talk with specially trained nurses who provide breastfeeding information and help.
+If you need additional help, you may talk with a certified lactation consultant and attend postpartum breastfeeding classes.

 Making an appointment

-Your first appointment consists of a thorough medical history, risk assessment and educational session with specially trained nurses.
+Your first appointment consists of a thorough medical history, a risk assessment and an educational session with specially trained nurses.
 Appropriate follow-up appointments and laboratory testing are arranged.